 If your optometrist has recommended that you wear glasses for myopia, you will need single vision lenses.
 This means the lens has one dioptric power throughout, optimised for distance in this case.

-Eyezen are enhanced single vision lenses, designed to prevent and reduce eye strain, particularly when working with digital devices.
-Perfectly tailored to your modern lifestyle, Eyezen glasses for short-sightedness can provide high resolution vision.
+Eyezen lenses are enhanced single vision lenses, designed to prevent and reduce eye strain, particularly when working with digital devices.
+Perfectly tailored to your modern lifestyle, Eyezen glasses for short-sightedness can provide high-resolution vision.

 If you have recently developed presbyopia, you will likely benefit more from wearing varifocal glasses to correct your short-sightedness and age-related long-sightedness.
 This will allow you to see near, far and in between.
 Varilux lenses are easy to wear varifocals, offering true vision and smooth adjustments between vision zones.
 There is a range of Varilux varifocal lenses optimised for your needs all of which can correct your distance vision requirements.